Pound Cake / Paris Morton Music 2: Remixes

 The instrumental of "Pound Cake" was remixed by various other rappers shortly after its premiere.
 On September 25, 2013, The LOX released a remix to "Pound Cake" titled, "Hood Cake".
 Later that same day, Lupe Fiasco released a remix titled, "Pound of Flesh" / "Paris, Tokyo 2".
 At the end of the song he references various Chicago hip hop artists such as, Lil Durk, Lil Mouse, Chief Keef, Chance the Rapper, Common and Kanye West.
 That same day Ransom released a remix to the song.
 Two days later, Wu-Tang Clan member Raekwon released a remix to the first song titled, "Marble Cake".
 "Marble Cake" contains an intro that samples Ghostface Killah's verse from "Glaciers of Ice" and he changes Jay-Z's chant of "cake, cake" to "tecs, tecs."
 Along with Mysonne also releasing a remix that day.
 Then the following day, Houston's Killa Kyleon released a remix.

 In October 2013, Trinidad James, Meek Mill and Spade-O, Memphis Bleek, Papoose, Skeme, Childish Gambino, Lil Dicky, and Chamillionaire released remixes or freestyles to "Pound Cake".
 On October 13, 2013, Complex named Fiasco's, Killa Kyleon's and The LOX's the best "Pound Cake" remixes.
 In November 2013, Legacy has released a remix to the song, and Craig David released a freestyle of the song on his radio show on Capital XTRA.
 On January 25, 2014, Tinie Tempah freestyled to the song for Charlie Sloth's Fire in the Booth on BBC Radio 1.

+In 2022, Lil Baby released the lead single to his third studio album, "In a Minute" which has a slowed sample of "Pound Cake".
+The song peaked at #14 on the Billboard Hot 100 chart.